Bachelor's Degree Requirements

 - 132 units

-You must pass a minimum of 40 units of upper-division course work (CSU, Chico courses numbered 300-499).
+You must pass a minimum of 40 units of upper-division coursework (CSU, Chico courses numbered 300 and above).
 Of these 40, a minimum of 12 units must be in the major for a BA degree or 18 in the major for a BS or BFA degree.
 Enrollment in upper-division courses is normally restricted to students with junior, senior, or graduate standing.

 You are required to take 48 units of a prescribed General Education program.
 The 48 units are counted as part of the total unit requirement.
 See General Education for details.
 At least 9 of the 48 units required for General Education must also be taken in residence at Chico.